Fairfield, California: Geography

-The city is located within the California Coastal Ranges.
-The city is centered directly north of the Suisun Bay and northeast of the San Pablo Bay.
+Located within the California Coastal Ranges, the city is centered directly north of the Suisun Bay and northeast of the San Pablo Bay.
 Much of the Suisun Bay contains the Suisun Marsh, the largest saltwater marsh on the west coast of the United States.

-The city includes one hospital, NorthBay Medical Center, a 154-bed advanced medical facility that also features a level II Trauma Center.

 Climate

-Fairfield has a hot-summer Mediterranean climate (Köppen Csa).
+Fairfield has a hot-summer Mediterranean climate (Köppen: Csa).
 Summers have hot afternoons with cool nights with a lengthy dry period, whereas winters see frequent rainfall with mild to cool temperatures.